Fact vs Fiction: The True Health Wonders of Reishi Mushroom

 And that’s not all: reishi can help alter the gut in such a way that it can improve one’s ability to lose weight, according to studies.

-REISHI COULD IMPROVE WEIGHT AND ATHLETIC PERFORMANCE
+IMPROVE WEIGHT AND ATHLETIC PERFORMANCE

 This brings us seamlessly into reishi’s next health benefit.
 Reishi can help improve metabolism, manage weight, and reduce the risk of obesity.